Date: Wednesday 11 February 2026

 Soil is the cornerstone of profitable and sustainable farming.
 This session explores the latest science, practical management strategies, and on-farm experiences to improve soil resilience and productivity under UK conditions.

 How can UK growers rethink crop protection in an era of tighter regulation, climate uncertainty, and increasing public scrutiny?
-A panel of experts and practitioners will explore greener strategies — from biocontrols to innovative chemistry and emerging technologies — and debate what the future of sustainable crop protection could look like.

 2. Future-Proofed Cropping: Rotation & Nutrient Strategies